mezo-org/musd/docs/README.md

 2. MUSD is minted and sent to the PCV contract.
 3. A governance action triggers the movement of MUSD from the PCV contract via `distributeMUSD`.
 4. Based on the `feeSplitPercentage`, a portion of the accrued MUSD is sent to the MUSD Savings Rate vault via `receiveProtocolYield`.
-5. The remaining portion of the MUSD is burnt to reduce the protocol loan.
+5. The remaining portion of the MUSD (if any) is burnt to reduce the protocol loan.
+Note that if `feeSplitPercentage` is set to 100%, no funds are allocated for loan repayment.

 #### Distributing fees when the Protocol Loan has been repaid